Table of Contents_

 As our technological capabilities expand, so do our homes.
 For the moment, expect to spend a fortune on a home that features loads of advanced technology like automated butlers, iPad-controlled systems, and more…but these things might just all become standard features in the near future.
 Until then, check out some of the most tech-influenced homes that are currently only afforded by the super rich.
+Also, if you’re looking to find homes built with eco-friendly materials, and that have smartphone synchronicity, take a look at these 13 futuristic and unique modern homes.
+And be sure to equip your home with the essentials alongside smart features, such as the best smoke and carbon monoxide detector to keep you and your family safe.

 The round $6-million beach house features Android tablets in every room allowing the homeowner to set the desired ambiance, mood, lighting, and temperature for each part of the home.
 The system also runs the extensive audio-visual entertainment setup, curtains and blinds, and, most impressively, it controls the electronic photochromic glass which can darken or lighten as the sunlight warrants.